 Cavex Bite&White Patient Kit

-The Patient Kit was the first whitening product that Cavex developed.
-This professional home whitening set is user-friendly and ensures impressive whitening results in the blink of an eye.
+Meet the first whitening product that Cavex developed.
+The Patient Kit is a professional home whitening set that is user-friendly and ensures impressive whitening results in the blink of an eye.

 As the thixotropic gel must cover the patient’s teeth perfectly, the use of the Cavex Patient Kit requires a tailor-made whitening tray.